 When Will It Become Available

-These new rules are expected to come into effect on January 13, 2016 in Ontario and in Alberta, New Brunswick, Nova Scotia, Québec and Saskatchewan on April 30, 2016.
+These new rules came into effect on January 13, 2016 in Ontario and will come into effect in Alberta, New Brunswick, Nova Scotia, Québec and Saskatchewan on April 30, 2016.

 We can help you to review these new rules and determine if using an offering memorandum is right for your company.
 We can also help prepare your offering memorandum, the OM term sheet and related filings at a great price.